-The plaintiff's minor child is enrolled in the District of Columbia Public Schools ("DCPS") and is entitled to the protections afforded by the IDEA.
+The plaintiff's minor child is enrolled in the District of Columbia Public Schools ("DCPS") and falls under the protection of the IDEA.
 Am.
-Compl. ¶ 2.
-In September 2008, the plaintiff filed an administrative due process complaint against the DCPS and the District of Columbia alleging that the defendants failed to provide a Free and Appropriate Public Education ("FAPE") to her child as required under the IDEA.
-Id. at ¶ 4.
-After a hearing on the merits in November 2008 ("November 2008 merits hearing"), the hearing officer issued a Hearing Officer Determination ("HOD") granting the plaintiff the relief that she had been seeking.
+Compl. ¶ 4.
+The plaintiff filed an administrative due process complaint against the DCPS and the District of Columbia on December 3, 2008, alleging that the defendants failed to provide a Free and Appropriate Public Education ("FAPE") to her child as required under the IDEA.
+Id.
+During the administrative proceeding, the plaintiff was represented by the Law Offices of Christopher N. Anwah.
+Id.
+After a hearing on the merits ("administrative hearing"), the hearing officer issued a Hearing Officer Determination ("HOD") granting the plaintiff the relief that she sought.
 Id. at ¶ 5.
-During the course of such administrative proceedings, the plaintiff had been represented by the Law Offices of Christopher N. Anwah.
-Id. at 2.

-The plaintiff then submitted an IDEA fee petition for attorney's fees and costs to the defendants, for a total amount of \$15,628.95.
-Pl.'s Mot. at 1-2.
-The defendants only reimbursed the plaintiff in the amount of \$4,000.00, however, creating a difference of \$11,448.25 between what the plaintiff believed she was owed and what the defendants had paid.
-Id.; Defs.'
+The plaintiff then submitted an IDEA fee petition for attorney's fees and costs to the defendants, seeking a total amount of \$9,418.30.
+Pl.'s Mot. at 1.
+The defendants only reimbursed the plaintiff in the amount of \$2,426.55, though, creating a difference of \$6,003.55 between what the plaintiff believes she is owed and what the defendants have paid.
+Id. at 1; Defs.'
 Opp'n, Ex.
-A, at 1 n.
-2.
+A. The plaintiff has submitted this same fee petition to the court.
+The petition reflects the total amount of \$9,418.30 that she believed she was owed, which includes the \$6,003.55 that she contends is still due.

-In August 2009, the plaintiff filed an action in the Superior Court of the District of Columbia, seeking recovery of the outstanding balance of \$11,448.25 on her IDEA fee petition.
+In August 2009, the plaintiff filed an action in the Superior Court of the District of Columbia, seeking to recover the outstanding balance of \$6,003.55 on her IDEA fee petition.
 Am.
 Compl. ¶ 4.
-The following month, the defendants removed the action to this court.
+The defendants removed the action to this court in September 2009.
 See Notice of Removal.
-The plaintiff later filed an amended complaint in July 2010.
+The plaintiff then filed an amended complaint in July 2010.
 See generally Am.
 Compl.
 After attempts at mediation proved unsuccessful, the plaintiff filed the instant motion for attorney's fees and costs.
 See generally Pl.'s Mot.
-In her motion, the plaintiff continues to seek the \$11,448.25 that she contends is still due.
-Id. at 2.
 With this motion ripe for consideration, the court turns to the parties' arguments and to the applicable legal standards.

-The plaintiff conceded that certain charges, which total \$180.70, are not owed.
-Pl.'s Mot. at 7.
+The plaintiff conceded that \$988.20 of the originally requested fees are not owed.
+Pl.'s Mot. at 2.
 The final attorney's fee award will therefore be reduced accordingly.